oktadev/okta-blog/_source/_posts/2022-08-31-state-of-java-project-loom.md

 }
 ```

 Unlike the previous sample using `ExecutorService`, we can now use `StructuredTaskScope` to achieve the same result while confining the lifetimes of the subtasks to the lexical scope, in this case, the body of the _try-with-resources_ statement.
-The code is much more readable, and the intent is also clear. `StructuredTaskScope` also ensures the below behavior automatically
+The code is much more readable, and the intent is also clear. `StructuredTaskScope` also ensures the following behavior automatically.

-- **Error handling with short-circuiting** — If either the `updateInventory()` or `updateOrder()` fails, the other is cancelled unless its already completed.
+- **Error handling with short-circuiting** — If either the `updateInventory()` or `updateOrder()` fails, the other is canceled unless its already completed.
 This is managed by the cancellation policy implemented by `ShutdownOnFailure()`; other policies are possible.

 - **Cancellation propagation** — If the thread running `handleOrder()` is interrupted before or during the call to `join()`, both forks are canceled automatically when the thread exits the scope.